ldstein/terminate-icue/README.md

 - Download a release from https://github.com/ldstein/terminate-icue/releases and unzip to your drive.
 - Double click "setup.bat".
 - When asked "Do you want to allow this app to make changes to your device", click "Yes".
-- Select option 1 to run Terminate iCue at login.
-- Optionally, select 2 to terminate the iCue Plugin host.
+- Select 1 to terminate iCue at login (recommended) or select 2 to terminate just the plugin host.
 - Wait for setup to complete.
 - Optional: Select option 4 to disable Corsair background services to improve battery life.
 - Select option 6 to exit.